Professor Peter White

 About me

 I joined the University (then known as the Polytechnic of Central London) in 1971, as a Lecturer in Public Transport Systems, receiving the title of Professor in 1992.
 I retired from regular teaching work at the University in September 2015, but continue in the role of Emeritus Professor, with ongoing research and writing interests in public transport.
 While teaching in this and related subjects at postgraduate level, principally on the MSc Transport Planning and Management course, I developed research activities in this field through supervision of research students, MSc dissertations and research staff, along with personal research.
 This has focused in recent years on impacts of privatisation and deregulation in the coach, bus and rail sectors, together with specific innovations such as the role of smartcard data.
-I have supervised 16 PhD and MPhil theses.
+I have supervised 16 PhD and MPhil theses, but no longer take on any new research students.

 Please note that I no longer have an office base on campus (but can arrange meetings there), and should be contacted by the e-mail address shown.